thibaut-neoledge/azure-docs.fr-fr/articles/iot-suite/iot-suite-connecting-devices-mbed.md

 <properties
-   pageTitle="Connectez un périphérique à l'aide de C sur mbed | Microsoft Azure" description="Explique comment connecter un appareil à la solution de surveillance à distance Azure IoT Suite préconfigurée à l’aide d’une application écrite en C et exécutée sous mbed." services="" suite="iot-suite" documentationCenter="na"
+   pageTitle="Connect a device using C on mbed | Microsoft Azure" description="Describes how to connect a device to the Azure IoT Suite preconfigured remote monitoring solution using an application written in C running on an mbed device." services="" suite="iot-suite" documentationCenter="na"